ginuerzh/calculus.ginuerzh.xyz/content/keisler/02/p.md

 +++
 date = "2017-12-05T14:50:00+08:00"
+title = "Problems for section 2.1"
 +++

-# Problems for section 2.1

 Find the derivative of the given function in Problems 1-21.